ProView – Mountainsmith Scream 55

 Overall I’d give this pack a 4/ 5 rating!

-Aidan Goldie is a ski mountaineer based our Colorado.
+Aidan Goldie is a ski mountaineer based out of Colorado.
 When he is not climbing and descending peaks in the American West, he is an outdoor educator, working with schools and nonprofits guiding groups through the Colorado wilderness.